 Seattle School histories: Jane Addams, Lincoln, Maple Leaf, Queen Anne, Roosevelt.

 Shore to Shore and Line to Line: A History of the Shoreline School District, Sixty Years 1944-2004.
 372.979777, King County Library System.

-Thornton Creek: see this category for info on the watershed’s history and the most recent projects at Meadowbrook.
+Thornton Creek: see this category for info on the watershed’s history, creek restoration and improvement projects at Meadowbrook.